 As a negotiations and conflict resolution consultant, Robert worked with some of the worlds largest corporations and (non)-governmental organizations.
 He specializes in assisting individuals and groups seeking tot manage conflict in highly sensitive, emotional or difficult situations.

-> Wies worked at De Brauw Blackstone Westbroek in Amsterdam, before moving to Hong Kong, where her career took a different direction.
+Wies worked at De Brauw Blackstone Westbroek in Amsterdam, before moving to Hong Kong.

-> Wies focuses on teaching women the negotiation skills they need to be paid their worth, through (online) group coaching programs.
+Wies focuses on teaching women the negotiation skills they need to be paid their worth, through (online) group coaching programs.

 Juan David Yrausquin